omni-us/jsonargparse/README.rst

     parser.add_argument('--databases.info', type=Path_fr)
     cfg = parser.parse_path('app/config.yaml')

-The :code:`fr` in the type are flags stand for file and readable.
-After parsing the value of :code:`databases.info` will be an instance of the :class:`.Path` class that allows to get both the original relative path as included in the yaml file, or the corresponding absolute path:
+The :code:`fr` in the type are flags that stand for file and readable.
+After parsing, the value of :code:`databases.info` will be an instance of the :class:`.Path` class that allows to get both the original relative path as included in the yaml file, or the corresponding absolute path:

 .. code-block:: python